rickithadi/bigduckmusic.com/src/pages/features/2020-10-06-how-i-learned-to-stop-worrying-and-love-the-gecs.md

   - 1000 gecs
   - gecs
   - shitpost
+  - review
+  - takes
 ---
-### In an incredible stroke of musical shitposting, Dylan Brady and Laura Les of 100 Gecs have made me feel nostalgic over early 2000’s genres that I have absolutely no business of enjoying.
+### With incredible strokes of musical shitposting, Dylan Brady and Laura Les of 100 Gecs have made me feel nostalgic over early 2000’s genres that I have absolutely no business of enjoying.
 And I’m loving it.

+\-

 What absolute fuckery is this?

-I’d never felt like a bigger boomer than when I finished 1000 gecs for the first time.
+I’d never felt like a bigger boomer than when I finished listening to 1000 gecs for the first time.

 Being a part of the slightly snobby Facebook group *Patrician Music Chartposting* (don’t @ me), I’ve always had a tendency to trust the quality of the albums constantly name-dropped there.
-Around the end of last year, when members were sharing their best-of-year lists, 1000 gecs was an inescapable name.
-I thought it strange, but I saw it on every list, consistently being included – and so I bit the bullet and took a gander at it.
+Around the end of last year, when members were sharing their best-of-year lists, 1000 gecs became inescapable.
+I thought it as strange, but I saw their name everywhere, consistently being included in every list – and so I bit the bullet and took a gander at it.
 As you can tell from my reaction above, I was not impressed.

 ![Patrician Music Chartposting](https://res.cloudinary.com/ddomozydd/image/upload/v1601965638/chartposting_fms5eo.jpg "Patrician Music Chartposting")

-**Patrician Music Chartposting**
+###### ***Patrician Music Chartposting***

 Is this what the kids are into these days?
 I was dismissive of the record after that first listen.
 Amidst the overbearing sensory stimulation, I fought the nagging feeling that Ashton Kutcher (or [Filthy Frank](https://youtu.be/H6iefP8lf3o) for a more contemporary spin) was gonna pop into my room to notify me that I was, indeed, pranked.
 The brazen melding of dubstep, ska, Europop, pop punk and nightcore vocals felt dangerously close to parody at the time, like the worst parts of the Wayans Brothers filmography (looking at you, Scary Movie 5).
 In summation,major cringe bro.The chiptune in particular felt especially grating to me; bringing me back to a deep, dark period in YouTube history when Chipmunk remixes were all the rage.

 ![I have committed multiple war crimes and cannot enter heaven as a result](https://res.cloudinary.com/ddomozydd/image/upload/v1601963985/alvinandthechipmunks_lvraeg.jpg "I have committed multiple war crimes and cannot enter heaven as a result")

-**I have committed multiple war crimes and cannot enter heaven as a result**
+###### *I have committed multiple war crimes and cannot enter heaven as a result.*

 Upon heavy insistence from a friend however, the initial shock value of 1000 gecs slowly chipped away.
 There was definitely merit to what Dylan and Laura were trying to accomplish, and as I listened to it more, I found their appeal not unlike what made similar trends like vaporwave and hyper-pop work.
 Eventually, I found my thoughts about the album shifting from parody to irony.
 And after a separate deep dive listen session with Sameh of [Houg](https://open.spotify.com/album/2nqS2I1PQN8rJ58df3kPMZ?si=k3u1yUBMRKCHcTEFsPKe1g) fame, it clicked.